Support a Student

 I'm a friend.
 What can I do?

-Friends are usually the first to notice when a peer is in distress because you witness any of the above signs of distress in your friend.
-Expressing your concern to them and encouraging your friend to seek help may be the first step in their healing.
-Helping a friend can often be challenging, though.
-They may dismiss your concern or they may depend on you more than you find ideal.
-It's important to take care of yourself and set boundaries while you support others.
+Friends are often the first to notice the signs above when a peer is in distress.
+Expressing your concern and encouraging them to seek help may be the first step in their healing.
+Helping a friend can be challenging.
+They may dismiss your concern or they may depend on you more than you find comfortable.
+You do not have to manage it all on your own.
+Take care of yourself and set boundaries while you support others.
+You can always consult CAPS, the Office of the Dean of Student or by calling 911 in an emergency.

 See How to Approach and Be Responsive below for more detailed advice.